• Home

 Did you know there have been multiple communities in Martin and St Lucie counties, including St Lucie West and Sailfish Point that are experiencing copper pipe leaks and failures resulting in repair costs ranging from roughly $2,000 to over $30,000 dollars with some sources blaming municipal water supply as the culprit of corrosive agents as noted in a recent TCPalm article where as one expert says;

 “When there are widespread problems in a community … it is likely associated with water chemistry,” EPA environmental engineer Darren Lytle wrote.
 “If we can understand what it is about the water chemistry that is in common among these communities, then we start to understand what water chemistries to avoid.”
+We can help with copper water pipe corrosion in Port St Lucie, Stuart, Sailfish Point, FL and beyond.

 When you care deeply about your family’s health a home water filtration system is more of a necessity than ever.